By Daniel A. Bobrow, MBA (University of Chicago) & MBA (K.U.L. Belgium)

-There are two benefits your practice realizes from getting its patients to submit posts to customer review sites* and your social media.
-First, people increasingly depend upon service review sites in forming their opinions about a product or service, which in turn, predisposes them to making their product or service selection.
+There are two benefits your practice realizes from getting its patients to submit posts to customer review sites and your social media.
+First, people increasingly depend upon service review sites in forming their opinions about a product or service, which in turn, predisposes them to make their product or service selection.

-Second, these posts, be they on service review or your social media sites, help optimize your website, that is, make it more popular among search engines that are responsible for presenting your website on their results page when someone searches for a term like ‘dentist’ in your area.
-It should be noted, however, that the degree of optimization benefit depends upon the extent to which what is posted is ‘keyword dense’ that is, contains words and phrases you want the search engines to recognize, and contains fully qualified urls, that is, complete website addresses (when preceded by ‘http://’ website addresses are deemed to be ‘fully qualified’).
+Second, these posts, be they on service Review or your social media sites, help optimize your website, that is, make it more popular among search engines that are responsible for presenting your website on their results page when someone searches for a term like ‘dentist’ in your area.
+It should be noted, however, that the degree of optimization benefit depends upon the extent to which what is posted is ‘keyword dense’ that is, contains words and phrases you want the search engines to recognize, and contains fully qualified URLs, that is, complete website addresses (when preceded by ‘http://’ website addresses are deemed to be ‘fully qualified’).

 Some of the more relevant service review sites for dentists include:

-Google, Facebook, Yelp, Angies List, & Health Grades
+Google, Facebook, Yelp, Angies, & Health Grades

 Priming The Pump?